dresden-elektronik/deconz-rest-plugin/README.md

 The Phoscon App is a browser based web application and supports lights, sensors and switches.
 For more information and screenshots visit the [Phoscon App Documentation](https://phoscon.de/app/doc?ref=gh).

+### Release Schedule

+deCONZ is having a beta release at the 15th day of the month in which the beta of last month becomes stable.
+Current Beta: 2.05.80
+Current Stable: 2.05.78

 Installation
 ============